TalhoukLab/PrOType/docs/pipeline.md

 ## NanoString Classifier

-The NanoString classifier uses the top array classifier to predict and validate NanoString data.
+The NanoString classifier `4-nanostring_classifier` uses the top array classifier to predict and validate NanoString data.
 Run the NanoString classifier with `make nanostring`.

 1. `1-validate_nanostring`: The optimal model and batch-correction method are validated on the overlapping samples between Affymetrix and Nanostring.
 Evaluation between array, NanoString, and published labels is conducted.
 2. `2-predict_all_nanostring`: The optimal model (adaboost) is used to predict all samples of NanoString (batch 1-4)

 ## Gene Selection

-The gene selection pipeline selects a minimal set of genes for the final model used to predict molecular subtypes of HGSC.
+The `5-gene_selection` pipeline selects a minimal set of genes for the final model used to predict molecular subtypes of HGSC.
 We adopt a combination of bootstrap resampling and a leave one study out approach.
 Run the gene selection pipeline with `make gene_selection`.

 An initial data setup occurs:
   - We select samples from NanoString cut 1 where there was consensus between the TCGA model predictions (using random forest) and the overall array model predictions (using Adaboost)